Privacy-Preserving Convex Optimization: When Differential Privacy Meets Stochastic Programming: Applications

 and the private identity query is $z(\bs{\zeta}) =\; \overline{z} + [\bs{\zeta}]_{1:2},$ $Y(\bs{\zeta}) =\; \overline{Y} + .$

 We illustrate the private ellipsoid computation for a polyhedral set depicted in Figure \ref{fig:Ellipsoid} (left).
 We model a dataset universe where vector $b$ belongs to a range $[b-\gamma,b+\gamma]$ and choose to provide $(1,0.1)-$differential privacy calibrating parameters of perturbation $\bs{\zeta}$ to Gaussian distribution.
-We require perturbed ellipsoids to remain within the set with a probability of at least $90\%$ $(\eta=10\%)$.
+We require perturbed ellipsoids to remain within the set with a probability of at least $90\%$ $(\eta=10\%)$, and we use the confidence parameter $\beta=10\%$ for Proposition \ref{prop:sample_size_1}, resulting in $S=179$ samples.

 Figure \ref{fig:Ellipsoid} (right) illustrates the private ellipsoids under the output and program perturbation strategies for $\gamma=1\%$ (top) and $\gamma=2.5\%$ (bottom) of the nominal value of $b$.
 Observe, the mean ellipsoid under program perturbation features smaller volume than under output perturbation.
 However, the perturbation of its parameters results in ellipsoids that remain within the polyhedral set with a high probability, revealing the trade-off between the feasibility of the private ellipsoids and their optimality.